Interface quality of life improvements

 9. Optical adjustment of visually unbalanced elements so they look properly aligned.

-10. If an element that contains text is changed to an “edit” mode, keep the text in the same place as it changes.
+10. If an element that contains text is changed to an “edit” mode, keep the text in the same place as the mode changes.

 11. Don’t move elements as the result of an interaction near or with that element, unless that’s the interaction’s purpose.